pverhaert/syllabot/README.md

 This repository facilitates the creation of a course using [CrewAI](https://crew.ai/), ideally suited for courses on programming languages.
 The CrewAI generates five essential files for you:

-- `course_latest/1_outline.md`: An outline for a specific course chapter (e.g., "Functions in JavaScript").
+- `course_latest/1_outline.md`: An outline for a specific course chapter (e.g., "JavaScript functions").
 - `course_latest/2_draft.md`: The first draft of the course, based on the outline.
 - `course_latest/3_course_content.md`: The detailed content of the course, based on the draft.
 - `course_latest/4_exercises.md`: Exercises to reinforce the subject matter.